 So, which one are you going to choose — Santorini or Mykonos?
 Let me know in the comments below!

-Are you looking for more Europe travel inspiration?
+Are you looking for more Greece travel inspiration?
 You’ll love these posts too!

 - 15 Important Things to Know Before Traveling to Greece